JAIDE/courier/README.md

     signup_subject.ftl:
     <#if !recipientFirstname??>Please activate your account<#else>${recipientFirstname}, please activate your account</#if>

-The template file for the body content could look like this:
+The template file for the body (Text version) content could look like this:

-    signup_body.ftl:
+    signup_body.ftl.txt:
     Hello<#if recipientFirstname != ""> ${recipientFirstname}</#if>,

     You have registered a new account on our website but it has not been activated because your e-mail address has not been confirmed yet.